Empower Oakland Voter Guide

 Meron Semedar Executive Director/Educator Read it Not interviewed

-Oakland City Council District 5
+Member of City Council, District 5

 Vote for Noel Gallo